JakeJeeperjinks/diceroller/README.md

 # Dice Roller Website
-A simple dice roller website that provides you with many stats such as how many of each number was rolled as well as the percentage of high/low numbers rolled.
+A simple dice roller website that provides you with way more stats than you'll ever need such as how many of each number was rolled as well as the percentage of high/low numbers rolled.
 (Low Number = 1-3 / High Number = 4-6)

-This was more of a DOM practice for me, so here's the code that manipulates the DOM elements:
+This was more of a DOM practice for me, so here's the function that manipulates the DOM elements and calculates the percentages and rounds them:
 ```javascript
 const diceRoll = (roll, lowNum, highNum, one, two, three, four, five, six) => {
     const newRollData = document.createElement('li');